Have you just heard the term diamond painting and it has already started to tempt you? Well, this happens to all the artists out there.

 Partial Drill Kit

-In partial drill kit, diamonds only cover a certain portion of the kit.
+In a partial drill kit, diamonds only cover a certain portion of the kit.
 There is a painting area made with painting colors and a certain area is left for the diamonds to stick on.

 Full Drill Kit